-Not many dogs turn heads more than a Chinese crested will.
-These dainty little dogs are famously hairless, with large poufs of hair on their heads, paws, and tails.
-But about half of Chinese crested dogs are actually “powderpuffs," a variation of the breed that has fur throughout their bodies.
-But when considering which pet to bring home, it's important to go beyond looks.
+When considering which pet to bring home, it's important to go beyond looks.
 The Chinese crested is also a bright, affectionate little dog with a cheerful personality.
-They’re surprisingly energetic and quite trainable, giving them a winning personality to go with their unique looks!
+These compact canines are surprisingly energetic and quite trainable, giving them a winning personality to go with their unique looks.

 Characteristics of the Chinese Crested Dog